 - The most important cause of COPD is smoking, but past exposures to fumes, chemicals and dusts at work will have also contributed to causing many currently occurring cases.

-- Other research shows that about 15% of COPD is likely to be work-related.
-This suggests there could be around 4 000 occupational COPD deaths currently each year in GB.
+- Other research suggests that about 15% of COPD can be attributed to workplace exposures, which would be equivalent to about 4,000 COPD deaths currently each year in GB.